tanle2694/cifar10_kubeflow/README.md

 <!-- ABOUT THE PROJECT -->
 ## 1. About The Project

-In this project, I will build an end-to-end Machine learning project for production.
-It includes components for each stage in the ML lifecycle, from data-preprocessing through hyperparameter tuning, training, evaluation and deployment automatically.
+In this project, I will build an end-to-end Machine learning project for production on k8s system.
+It includes the main components:

+- ML pipeline: Orchestrating and automating the ML pipeline using Kubeflow Pipelines .
+It is composed of steps “data-preparation”, “Hyperparameters tuning” , “Training”, “Evaluation”.
+After the ML pipeline finishes, the output model and metadata will be registered into a “Model registry” and uploaded to s3 for tracking.

+- Inference system: Use KFServing to deploy models with main serving features like GPU Autoscaling, Scale to Zero and Canary Rollouts to the ML deployments.
+It enables a simple, pluggable and complete story for Production ML Serving including prediction, pre-processing, post-processing and explainability.

 ![](images/overall.png)